conor-plunkett/Housekeeper-Spring-MVC-Powered-CRUD-Application/README.md

 Powered by customised Spring Boot and Boot Strap technology.

 ## Spring Dependencies Used
-Spring Web - 	Builds web services using Spring MVC.
+- Spring Web - Builds web services using Spring MVC
-Spring Data - JPA	Persists data into SQL stores for communication purposes.
+- Spring Data - JPA	Persists data into SQL stores for communication purposes
-MySQL Driver- JDBC Driver for MySQL connectivity.
+- MySQL Driver- JDBC Driver for MySQL connectivity
-Lombok - Annotation library reducing boilerplate Java code.
+- Lombok - Annotation library reducing boilerplate Java code
-Thymeleaf - Frontend templating and data presentation tool.
+- Thymeleaf - Frontend templating and data presentation tool

 ##  Model Structres
 Various models are utilised in the methods and altered or returned dependent on the methods employed.